 When I was a kid, I hated eating my greens.
 The only green things I would eat were canned peas and canned green beans.
 Kale wasn’t a thing, and I would have rather died than eat Brussels sprouts.
 I refused to eat broccoli or spinach and never even considered eating collard greens.
 My mom would make spinach out of a can, and I clearly remember gagging it down.
-But as it happens with many of us, when I got older, my green food repertoire grew as I grew, and now I can’t get enough of them!
+But as it happens with many of us, my green food repertoire grew when I got older, and now I can’t get enough of them!
 These collards are no exception!
 I crave them sometimes with a big old piece of cornbread and a glass of wine!

 Collards are cruciferous vegetables like broccoli, brussels sprouts, kale, and cabbage.
 They are also very nutrient dense!
 They are high in fiber, iron, calcium, and manganese!

 - 1 15-oz can of diced fire-roasted tomatoes

 - 2 large bunches of collard greens, stems removed, and leaves very thinly sliced (removing the stems is optional)

 - 2 cups vegetable stock